-Task 4: Capacity building in selected tanneries for Quality improvement and operations
+Task 2: Capacity building in selected tanneries for Chrome Free Tanning and environmentally friendly Quality improvement and operations

-- Based on findings of Tannery assessment, selected tannery's target markets and production as well as investment profile prepare a detailed support plan for each tannery as well as associated training materials and activities - Conduct in factory trainings in selected tanneries including: Tanning, Re-Tanning, Finishing and Chrome Free Tanning.

-- Provide support on technology, Sourcing, Production and finishing processes, quality, operations, finance, Management, and Environment and Design - Conduct and facilitate business clinic meetings involving support institutions, ITC, and tanneries.
-Organize participatory sessions in each targeted tannery with other tannery managers, investors, partners and support institutions where host tannery manager presents share his current issues, objectives and solutions.
-Provide overall technical guidance and support. - In consultation with the tannery manager, prepare production and commercialization plans, as well as improvement goals for 2015 - Monitor progress regularly and undertake corrective actions when needed
+- Based on findings of Tannery assessment, selected tannery's target markets and production as well as investment profile prepare a detailed support plan for each tannery as well as associated training materials and activities - Develop or adapt training materials for selected tanneries and institutions on Chrome Free tanning techniques - Conduct in factory trainings in selected tanneries including: Tanning, Re-Tanning, Finishing and Chrome Free Tanning. - Provide support on technology and Production methods using environmentally friendly techniques and artisanal methods in order to achieve high quality finished leather. - In consultation with the tannery manager, prepare production and commercialization plans, as well as improvement goals for 2015 - Monitor progress regularly and undertake corrective actions when needed - Prepare a final report with progress and results